 Fulfillment of pre-requisites provide applicants with the eligibility to submit an application for consideration to the MSA but are not a guarantee of admission.

 Applicants who hold an undergraduate degree majoring in Accounting are eligible to apply for consideration to the MSA program or

 Applicants who graduate from UConn with the accounting minor are eligible to apply for consideration to the MSA program, no additional accounting pre-requisite coursework is necessary; or

-Applicants who have an undergraduate degree (in any discipline) who were not accounting majors will be considered for admission but in addition to undergraduate degree must have completed seven accounting courses to be eligible to apply:
+Applicants who have an undergraduate degree (in any discipline) who were not accounting majors will be considered for admission but in addition to undergraduate degree must have completed six accounting courses to be eligible to apply: